Skip to Content

 You can catch a fabulous drag show once a month at the DownTown Live bar in Nicosia!

 DownTown Live is known for having excellent live music, and now for adding a fabulous drag Queen to their line-up!
-In an effort to elevate Nicosia's nightlife, Greek drag Queen Doukissa has started hosting a drag night on the first Sunday of every month, along with a fellow drag queen.
-Together they deliver plenty of jokes, sass and glitter, all for just €10 a ticket.
-If you've been craving a really good drag show in Cyprus (and can handle being read for filth by these fierce queens) this will definitely tickle that itch!
+To elevate Nicosia's nightlife, Greek drag Queen Doukissa has started hosting a drag night on the first Sunday of every month, along with a fellow drag queen.
+Together they deliver plenty of jokes, sass, and glitter, all for just €10 a ticket.
+If you've been craving a really good drag show in Cyprus (and can handle being read for filth by these fierce queens) this will tickle that itch!

 Location: DownTown Live is located at Emanuel Roidi 2, Nicosia